github/docs/content/get-started/exploring-integrations/github-developer-program.md

 ## Scratch an itch

-Build your own tools that seamlessly integrate with the place you push code every day.
+Build your own tools that seamlessly integrate with the place you push code every day..

 ## Take on the enterprise